sculptdotfun/mesh/cli/design.md

 ## Overview

-The OpenMesh CLI is a developer tool for creating, validating, and publishing service manifests to the OpenMesh registry.
-It follows Unix philosophy: do one thing well, compose with other tools.
+The OpenMesh CLI is a developer tool for registering, discovering, and monetizing Model Context Protocol (MCP) servers.
+It automates MCP server discovery and adds payment capabilities through x402.

 ## Command Structure